licensezero/guide.licensezero.com/index.md

 ## <a id="ecosystems">Ecosystem Support</a>

-Any open developer can choose one of the [public license options](#public-licenses), add its text to `LICENSE`, [offer private licenses through the API](#offering-private-liceness), and link to their [project page](#project-pages) in `README` or on a website.
-Users can buy private licenses directly from the project page, and download their signed license file.
-But the process becomes much simpler---much closer to zero friction, for both buyers and sellers---when the [command line interface](#command-line-interface) can find, read, and write package metadata showing which packages correspond to which licensezero.com project IDs.
+Any open developer can choose one of the [public license options](#public-licenses), add its text to `LICENSE`, [offer private licenses through the API](#offering-private-liceness), and link to their [web store page](#web-store-pages) in `README` or on a website.
+Users can buy private licenses directly from the web store page, and download their signed license file.
+But the process becomes much simpler---much closer to zero friction, for both buyers and sellers---when the [command line interface](#command-line-interface) can find, read, and write package metadata showing which packages correspond to which licensezero.com IDs.

 The [command line interface](#command-line-interface) finds package metadata by recursing the current working directory, as well as paths provided by queries to dependency-management tools, like `bundler show` for RubyGems.
 When the command line interface finds a `licensezero.json` file, it inventories the packages listed within it.
 It then looks for package-manager metadata files, like `setup.py`, `package.json`, or `pom.xml`, and tries to query them for package scope, name, and version information.